Restaurant Opportunities Center: Research

 The organization also undertakes research on the state of the food industry with a special focus on issues that affect food workers.
 ROC's more than 30 published reports have been widely cited and covered by media.

 Expansion

-Since its founding, ROC has expanded to 10 cities across the country with thousands of members.
+Since its founding, ROC has expanded to several cities across the country with hundreds of members.
 Restaurant Opportunities Centers United was founded in January 2008 following a national restaurant workers' convention that took place in Chicago in August 2007.
-ROC has chapter offices in New York, Philadelphia, Pittsburgh, Los Angeles, New Orleans, Detroit, Chicago, Minnesota, Oakland, and DC.
+ROC has chapter offices in Los Angeles, New Orleans, Detroit, and Chicago.